Verizon B2B AI Tools Suite

 Understanding the Real Problem

 We started with research, not solutions.
-I led a comprehensive discovery effort to understand not just what reps do, but why—what they're really trying to accomplish, what success looks like, and where current tools fall short.
+I led a comprehensive discovery effort to understand not just what representatives do, but why.
+What are they really trying to accomplish?
+What does success look like?
+Where do current tools fall short?

 • Jobs-to-be-Done Interviews

-Conducted JTBD interviews with sales reps across segments to understand their goals, struggles, and definitions of success.
-This revealed that the "job" wasn't just "send emails faster"—it was "maintain relationships and close deals while juggling competing demands on my time."
+Conducted JTBD interviews with sales representatives across segments to understand their goals, struggles, and definitions of success.
+This revealed that the "job" wasn't just "send emails faster."
+It was "maintain relationships and close deals while juggling competing demands on my time."

 • Shadowing and Contextual Inquiry

-Spent time observing reps in their natural workflow, watching how they actually use (and work around) existing tools.
-This revealed a critical insight: reps' browser bookmark bars were often faster than the systems they were "supposed" to use.
+Spent time observing representatives in their natural workflow, watching how they actually use (and work around) existing tools.
+This revealed a critical insight: representatives' browser bookmark bars were often faster than the systems they were "supposed" to use.
 They had already optimized around the system's failures.

 • Session and Log Analysis

-Reviewed call recordings and system logs to understand patterns in rep behavior, common questions from customers, and where reps spent the most time on non-selling activities.
+Reviewed call recordings and system logs to understand patterns in representative behavior, common questions from customers, and where representatives spent the most time on non-selling activities.
 This quantified the opportunity and identified specific high-impact areas.

 • Concept Testing with Skeptics